-- Continuing to use and seek a broad range of funding sources to finance public facilities and infrastructure; - Evaluating City real estate assets for opportunities to address public facility needs; - Partnering with other agencies and organizations to leverage public financing and resources with private funds and assets; - Utilizing development, reimbursement, and other agreements to provide timely public facilities to area of benefit; - Maximizing the extraordinary and other benefits of development-related agreements to address needs in areas of benefit; - Coordinating with redevelopment agencies to effectively utilize tax increment and other agency financing to leverage additional funds, initiate public and private investment, and address needs; and - Maximizing the procurement of grants, endowments, and private donations for public facility and services needs. - PF-A.3.
-Maintain an effective facilities financing program to ensure the impact of new development is mitigated through appropriate fees identified in PFFPs. - a.
+- PF-A.4 B.7.
+Integrate all planning and development policies and strategies into the annualdevelopment of the CIP to ensure projects are programmed in a cost-efficient manner. - a.
+Review all capital projects for consistency with adopted planning documents, including the General Plan, Climate Action Plan, and community plans.
+PFFP, andothers. - b.
+Evaluate the fiscal impact and timing of needed capital improvements to minimize the burden on operations and maintenance budgets. - c.
+Conduct annual conformance and audit reports of the CIP. - PF-C.7.B.8.
+Conduct periodic review of the fiscal impacts of private development throughout the City to assist in land use and capital planning decisions by providing data regarding the amount, intensity, location, and timing of new development. - PF-A.3.B.9.
+Maintain an infrastructure and public spaces program to ensure the impact of new development is mitigated through appropriate identified in PFFPs. that public infrastructure and spaces needed to serve new development is provided. - a.
 Ensure new development pays its proportional fair-share of public facilities costs through applicable DIFs pursuant to the California Government Code. - b.
-Ensure DIFs and FBAs are updated frequently and evaluated periodically to ensure financing plans are representative of current project costs and facility needs. - c.
+Ensure DIFs and FBAs are updated frequently and evaluated periodically to ensure the fees are sufficient to provide the infrastructure needed to serve new development financing plans are representative of current project costs and facilityneeds. - c.
 Evaluate and update financing plans when community plans are updated. - d.
 Include in financing plans a variety of facilities to effectively and efficiently meet the needs of diverse communities. - 1.
-Identify in financing plans those public facility needs that are eligible for DIF funding, including but not limited to: police, fire-rescue, library, parks and recreation, and transportation facilities. - Identify in financing plans other public facilities recognized locally as serving the needs of the community, being accessible to and benefiting the public, but not eligible for DIF funding. - 3.
-Promote the joint use of facilities, services, and programs, including schools, parks, recreational centers and facilities, libraries, child care facilities, and others. - e.
-Identify community-level priorities in community plans and PFFPs, in consultation with community planning groups.
+Identify in financing plans those public facility needs that are eligible for DIF funding, including but not limited to: police, fire-rescue, library, parks and recreation, and transportation facilities. - 2.
+Identify in financing plans other public facilities recognized locally as serving the needs of the community, being accessible to and benefiting the public, but not eligible for DIF funding. - 3.
+Promote the joint use of facilities, services, and programs, including schools, parks, recreational centers and facilities, libraries, child care facilities, and others.

-- 1. Incorporate community specific criteria in community plans to define and describe the desired character and location of needed facilities. - 2.
-Use PFFP to provide a baseline of existing needs and public prioritization preferences, overall and by category. - 3.
-Apply public facility and service guidelines which consider varied community constraints and needs, while providing an equivalent level of service and maintaining consistency with sustainable development policies (see also Conservation Element, Section A). - 4.
-Evaluate and arrange prioritized community needs within a community facilities element of a community plan and within a PFFP, giving consideration to management, operation, and maintenance requirements. - 5.
+- e.
+Identify community-level priorities for needed infrastructure in community plans and PFFPs, inconsultation with interested stakeholders, including community planning groups. - 1.
+Incorporate community specific criteria in community plans to define and describe the desired character and location of needed facilities. - 2.
+Use PFFP to provide a baseline of existing needs and public prioritization preferences, overall and by category. - 3.2.
+Apply public facility and service guidelines which consider varied community constraints and needs, while providing an equivalent level of service and maintaining consistency with sustainable development policies (see also Conservation Element, Section A). - 3.
+Evaluate and arrange prioritized community needs within a community facilities element of a community plan and within a PFFP, giving consideration to management, operation, and maintenance requirements. - 4.
 Allow for annual community review and update of identified priority lists in PFFPs. - f.
-Pursue the formation of larger areas of benefit that include multiple communities for the purpose of calculating fees and identifying and addressing public facility needs on a comprehensive basis. - PF-A.4.
-Integrate all planning and development policies and strategies into the annual development of the CIP to ensure projects are programmed in a cost efficient manner. - a.
-Review all capital projects for consistency with adopted planning documents, including the General Plan, community plans, PFFP, and others. - b.
-Evaluate the fiscal impact and timing of needed capital improvements to minimize the burden on operations and maintenance budgets. - c.
-Conduct annual conformance and audit reports of the CIP.
+Pursue the formation of larger areas of benefit that include multiple communities for the purpose of calculating fees and identifying and addressing public facility needs on a comprehensive basis.
+Encourage community participation in the identification of infrastructure needs throughout the City to ensure the delivery of infrastructure that will be most useful and enjoyable to the City's residents. - B. Public Facilities and Services Prioritization

-B. Public Facilities and Services Prioritization
+C. Public Facilities and Services Prioritization